Teaching Roster

 Program Description:

 The Country Music Hall of Fame and Museum’s Guided Highlights tour is a 1 hour interactive tour of the museum.
-Led by trained volunteer guides, students engage with the history and culture of country music through studying artifacts, including instruments, clothing, song manuscripts, cars, photographs, video, and much more.
+Led by trained guides, students engage with the history and culture of country music through studying artifacts, including instruments, clothing, song manuscripts, cars, photographs, video, and much more.
 In this multimedia experience, students will also analyze audio and video recordings, and discuss the ways in which music reflects different people, styles, time periods, and social changes.

 Lesson Plan Example: Download File